ptdecker/cbasics/README.md

   * entab3.c:                  Replaces converts spaces to tabs using command switches to set intervals
 * 5-13 - tail2.c               Displays the specified number of lines from the end of a file
 * 5-14 - sort1.c               Sorts input lines supporting reverse and numeric ordering using '-r' and '-n' switches
+* 5-15 - sort2.c               Extends sort1.c to also support '-f' switch to fold upper and lower case

 ##Extras